On the Scaling Limits of Determinantal Point Processes with Kernels Induced by Sturm-Liouville Operators: Introduction

-Using the Borodin--Olshanski method, we will prove the following general result on selfadjoint Sturm--Liouville operators; a result that adds a further class of problems to the \emph{universality} \cite{uni} of the Dyson, Airy, and Bessel kernel in the bulk, soft-edge, and hard-edge scaling limits.
+Using the Borodin--Olshanski method, we will prove the following general result for selfadjoint Sturm--Liouville operators; a result that adds a further class of problems to the \emph{universality} \cite{uni} of the Dyson, Airy, and Bessel kernel\footnote{For the def\/initions of the kernels $K_\text{\rm Dyson}$, $K_\text{\rm Airy}$, $K_\text{\rm Bessel}$ see \eqref{eq:dyson}, \eqref{eq:airy} and \eqref{eq:bessel}.} in the bulk, soft-edge, and hard-edge scaling limits.

-\begin{theorem} Consider a selfadjoint realization $L_n$ of the formally selfadjoint Sturm--Liouville operator\footnote{Since, in this paper, we always consider a particular selfadjoint realization of a formal differential operator, we will use the same letter to denote both.}
+\begin{Theorem} Let $\Lambda$ be one of the three domains $\Lambda = (-\infty,\infty)$, $\Lambda = (0,\infty)$, or $\Lambda = (0,1)$, and let $L_n$ be a selfadjoint realization on $L^2(\Lambda)$ of the formally selfadjoint Sturm--Liouville operator\/\footnote{Since, in this paper, we consider always a particular selfadjoint realization of a formal dif\/ferential operator, we will use the same letter to denote both.}